 Unfortunately, many people who get mesothelioma are not diagnosed until the disease is in its later stages and has spread throughout the body.
 In many cases, patients were totally unaware they were exposed to the toxic substance and they are shocked 30 or 40 years later to discover they have mesothelioma.
 The symptoms of the mesothelioma cancer come long after exposure has ended and they may not be serious enough at first to get a diagnosis until the condition is terminal.

 To get a diagnosis early, it is critical to be aware if you were ever exposed to asbestos.
 If you think you worked in an industry where you could have been exposed to asbestos decades ago, being proactive is important.
 Speak to your doctor about it and watch carefully for any sign of cancer.

 Start Aggressive Treatments Immediately

 No matter when you have your mesothelioma diagnosis, you should start treatment right away.
-The sooner you begin to attack the mesothelioma, the better chances of living longer and even beating the cancer.
+The sooner you begin to attack the mesothelioma, the better chances of living longer and even beating cancer.
 Early and aggressive treatment regimens can reduce the growth of tumors and can sometimes eliminate them entirely.

 Aggressive treatment plans give mesothelioma patients the best chances of survival for the longest period of time.
 For example, patients who suffer from pleural mesothelioma in the lung linings can get a procedure called an extrapleural pneumonectomy.
 This surgery will take out the entire lung and pleura and any other tissue that could have tumors.
-Not every patient can get this aggressive of treatment, but if you can, it is possible to extend your life and possibly beat the cancer.
+Not every patient can get this aggressive treatment, but if you can, it is possible to extend your life and possibly beat cancer.

 Generally, the major treatment options for mesothelioma are a combination of the following: (Mayoclinic.org)